Get On The Path

 Order Your Brick Today

 The Havasu Memorial Walkway is a great way to honor those who provide our freedoms.
-The Havasu Memorial Walkway is a combined effort of the Havasu Freedom Foundation, Marine Corps League, and support from our city.
-The Freedom Foundation started over a decade ago with the mission of honoring our veterans and beautifying the walkway along the Bridgewater Channel.
+The Havasu Memorial Walkway is a combined all-volunteer effort of the Havasu Freedom Foundation, Marine Corps League, and support from our city.
+The Freedom Foundation started in 2008 with the overall mission of honoring our veterans and beautifying the walkway along the Bridgewater Channel.

 76 Moments of Freedom Be a Part of History